TheArcadiaGroup/uniswap-v2-core-casper/README.md

 ## Done
 - [x] Implemented the core contracts.
-- [x] Implemented unit tests for ERC20 and UniswapV2ERC20 contracts.
+- [x] Implemented unit tests for the UniswapV2ERC20 contract.
 - [x] Implemented unit tests for the required libraries.

 ## Todo